ivaylo-botusharov/transformers-samples/hugging-face-transformers/README.md

 Option B:

 You can download each model corresponding files by yourself from Hugging Face Hub by looking below at the model details (revision used, commit URL, required files).
-Then put the files in Local folder with specific name (see: 'Local folder')
+Then put the files in Local folder with specific name (see: 'Local folder' below)

 Open Terminal and execute the command: ```make run-offline```